ekmadsen/AspNetCore.Middleware/README.md

 }
 ```

-I recommend you bind these settings directly from appSettings.json:
+I recommend you bind these settings directly from the service's appSettings.json file:

 ```Json
 "AuthenticationIdentities": [